Savings Plus Excessive Trading Policy

-Designed to protect our participants from the potential negative impacts of market timing, our current excessive trading policy imposes a 2.5 percent redemption fee on the sale of assets in the International Fund and the International Index Fund if the sale occurs within 30 calendar days of purchase.
+Designed to protect our participants from the potential negative impacts of market timing, our current excessive trading policy imposes a 2.0 percent redemption fee on the sale of assets in the Target Date Funds, the International Fund, and the International Index Fund if the sale occurs within 30 calendar days of purchase.
 Learn more about Savings Plus' Transfer Restrictions and Redemption Fees.
 (PDF)

 Proceeds from such fees flow back into the unit value of the affected funds to compensate for the increased costs resulting from the frequent trading activity.

 The redemption fee does not apply to trades associated with Nationwide ProAccount®.